DantasB/pokemon-api/README.md

 4. Run the [api.py](https://github.com/DantasB/Pokemon-API/blob/main/api.py);

 ### Routes
-- '/' this route gets every pokemon information (actually there are about 900, according the pokemon main page).
+- *'/':* This route gets every pokemon information (actually there are about 900, according the pokemon main page).
-- '/pokemon-name' this route, you need to pass a argument that's the pokemon name that you're looking for.
+- *'/<pokemon_name>':* This route, you need to pass a argument that's the pokemon name that you're looking for.

 ### Object